 To meet the security standards for conducting background checks, certain requirements must be fulfilled under BS7858.
 These requirements are crucial in ensuring the safety and integrity of individuals working in positions of trust and responsibility.

-Firstly, one of the key requirements of BS7858 is the thorough screening of all potential employees.
+Firstly, one of the key requirements of BS7858 is the thorough screening of individuals employed.
 This includes verifying their identity, employment history, and educational qualifications.
 It’s essential to conduct comprehensive checks to confirm the accuracy of the information provided by the candidate.

 Secondly, BS7858 mandates the collection and evaluation of references from previous employers or educational institutions.
 This step helps assess the candidate’s character, reliability, and trustworthiness.
 Contacting referees directly and asking relevant questions is necessary to gather accurate and insightful information.